Dalbandin

-Dalbandin Airport is a small domestic airport located southwest of the city.

 Etymology

 The name of city has a little story.
 Before the advent of the British into the Sub-Continent, the territory was known as Naalbandin.
 The people in this area were expert farriers, that were regionally known Naalbandin.
 But the English people could not properly pronounce the word Naalbandin and modified it into Dalbandin.

+Demographics

+Population

+As of the 2023 census, Dalbandin has population of 20,054.

 Climate

 Dalbandin has a hot desert climate (Köppen climate classification BWh) with extremely hot summers and cool winters.
-The climate is dry whole the year but some rain does fall in the winter.
+The climate is dry whole the year, but some rain does fall in the Winter.
+Sandstorms occasionally occurred in the whole year.

+Education

+Dalbandin city is the District Chagai main hub of government and private education institutions due to the headquarter of District Chagai.
+Dalbandin has a government boys degree college and a girls degree college.
+And many other government and private education institutions are recently open in the city.

+Transport

+Dalbandin city has a small domestic airport located in the southwest of the city and a railway station located in the city centre.
+People in Dalbandin normally travel by buses to bigger cities like Quetta and Karachi.

+Sport

+Dalbandin city has a Football Stadium located in the city centre.
+Football is a famous sport in the city.